 In the comics, the Abomination possesses pointed ears.
 Louis Leterrier wanted this characteristic to appear in the film, but reasoned that the Hulk would bite them off (a la Mike Tyson on Evander Holyfield), which was considered too intense for a PG-13 film.

-In 2003, James Schamus had written a treatment for a direct sequel to Hulk featuring the Grey Hulk with The Leader and The Abomination under consideration as the lead villain.
-However, Universal at that time owns the rights to making the film and by the time the rights expired at the end of 2005, Marvel's own studio bought back the rights of making the movie with Universal only distributing it.
+In 2003, James Schamus had written a treatment for a direct sequel to Hulk (2003) featuring the Grey Hulk, with The Leader, and The Abomination under consideration as the lead villain.
+However, Universal, at that time, owned the rights to making the film, and by the time the rights expired at the end of 2005, Marvel owned the movie production rights, with Universal only distributing it.

 The trivia items below may give away important plot points.

 In the comics, Emil Blonsky takes on a scaly reptilian appearance, becoming the Abomination.
-Louis Leterrier felt that while that was cool, it made no sense considering there was no reptile mix in his origin.
-So in this film Blonsky's appearance is redefined substantially to have his skin/muscles/bones exaggerated and sticking out all over his body.
-Leterrier describes Blonsky as "an uber-human, just like the Hulk, but a human who was injected with something in the wrong places and these places are growing differently."
-The VFX artists think of Blonsky as "a guy who transforms but is not used to having these new properties; for instance, he's much heavier, so when he walks down the sidewalk, he's tripping because his weight is destroying the sidewalk."
+Louis Leterrier felt that while that was cool, it made no sense, considering there was no reptile mix in his origin.
+So, in this film, Blonsky's appearance is redefined substantially, to have his skin, muscles, and bones exaggerated, and sticking out all over his body.
+Leterrier describes Blonsky as "an uber-human, just like the Hulk, but a human who was injected with something in the wrong places, and these places are growing differently."
+The Visual Effects Artists think of Blonsky as "a guy who transforms, but is not used to having these new properties.
+For instance, he's much heavier, so when he walks down the sidewalk, he's tripping, because his weight is destroying the sidewalk."

 Although the final scenes are set in Manhattan (Harlem to be exact), they were shot in Toronto, with the initial showdown between the Hulk and the Abomination being filmed on Yonge Street.
 Several Toronto icons are visible, most notably the "spinning disc" sign for Sam the Record Man, and the marquee of the Zanzibar Tavern.